shiva1-1/Merkel-Tree-DA/README.md

 -	Merkel trees allow efficient and secure verification of the contents of a large data structure.
 -	Merkle Tree is also known as Hash Tree.

+A Merkle tree is a hash-based data structure that is a generalization of the hash list.
+It is a tree structure in which each leaf node is a hash of a block of data, and each non-leaf node is a hash of its children.
+Typically, Merkle trees have a branching factor of 2, meaning that each node has up to 2 children.

+Merkle trees are used in distributed systems for efficient data verification.
+They are efficient because they use hashes instead of full files.
+Hashes are ways of encoding files that are much smaller than the actual file itself.
+Currently, their main uses are in peer-to-peer networks such as Tor, Bitcoin, and Git.

 ## Architecture
 <img src="https://ik.imagekit.io/cl22iiharm/image_cOTfhd3xb.png?ik-sdk-version=javascript-1.4.3&updatedAt=1651082560519" >